Government Fleet Management

 Government fleets at all levels have unique requirements and opportunities to bring value to the citizens.
 Telematics data can be utilized to drive or support many government fleet initiatives.
 Many government fleets have recognized this and implemented some type of basic GPS vehicle tracking solution.
-Now government agencies are recognizing the value of telematics data and integration of data collected from fleet operations in other areas such as Smart Cities and big data.
+Now government agencies are recognizing the value of telematics data and integration of data collected from fleet operations in other areas such as Smart Cities, traffic studies and big data.

 The term smart city may mean a lot of different things depending on who you are talking to.
 The foundation of the smart cities concept is good data collection.
-GPS tracking is one of many IoT devices that can be used to collect and consolidate data.
+GPS tracking is one of many IoT devices that can be used to collect and consolidate government fleetdata.
 The idea of using data to make a city “smarter” is something that requires unique data and special capabilities.
 Fleetistics and various partners bring over 20 years of GPS tracking, telematics and now smart city experience to government customers, not just government fleet operators.

 Using IoT (internet of things) data from any source and combining it with telematics data enables county, city and state government agencies and their partners to create unique data insights.
 Smart Cities have better traffic flow, more efficient emergency and public works services and equitably service all constituents as verified by data.
 Smart Cities combine data from multiple sources to improve the lives of the citizens.

 - $10.60 monthly per vehicle fuel savings

 - $4.30 monthly savings on accident expenses